SpellholdStudios/1pp/README.md

 This mod is designed to work on the following classical Infinity Engine games:

 - The original Baldur's Gate II (BG2, or just SoA), with or without the Throne of Bhaal (ToB) expansion.
-- The conversion projects Baldur's Gate Trilogy (BGT) and Baldur's Gate Tutu (Tutu).
+- The conversion projects <a href="http://www.shsforums.net/forum/261-bgt-weidu/">Baldur's Gate Trilogy (BGT)</a> and <a href="http://www.pocketplane.net/mambo/index.php?option=com_content&task=blogcategory&id=143&Itemid=98">Baldur's Gate Tutu</a> (Tutu).
 - The original Icewind Dale (IWD) with either of its expansions, Heart of Winter (HoW) and Trials of the Luremaster (TotLM).
 - Icewind Dale II (IWD2).

-1pp is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
+1PP is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
 However, we cannot test every single one.
-If you encounter any bugs, please report them on the forum!
+If you encounter any bugs, please <a href="http://www.shsforums.net/forum/159-1pp/">report them on the forum!</a><br>

-BG2 and TOB players are also strongly recommended to download and install the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.</br>
+>Although it is not required for the 1PP mod to function properly, BG2 and TOB players are strongly recommended to download and install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>
 <div align="right"><a href="#top">Back to top</a></div>